ShiboshreeRoy/darkscraper/README.md

 2. Replace placeholders (e.g., logo, GitHub URL) with actual links and images.
 3. Update the `LICENSE` file and `requirements.txt` as needed.

-Let me know if you need further adjustments! 🚀